mspejavar/mspejavar.github.io/_posts/2016-08-30-the-skirt-affair.md

 Photo Courtesy – Ashwini Chivukula.
 She’s done a great job and you all must definitely check her instagram profile out - [AshChivy](http://instagram.com/ashchivy)

-P.S- The skirt that I wore for my first look, the side high low hem skirt was my attempt and making a skirt.
+P.S- The skirt that I wore for my first look, the side high low hem skirt was my attempt in making a skirt.
 It’s definitely super easy to make and I’d come up with a post for that very soon!

 ### The Fun-Around Chic